openstack/openstack-manuals/doc/doc-contrib-guide/source/writing-style/ui-terminology.rst

          between the two devices.
        - You can use the :command:`ping` command to verify the network connection between the two devices.
-     * - You can use :command:`nova image-create` command to take a snapshot.
+     * - You can use :command:`openstack server image create` command to take a snapshot.
-       - You can use the :command:`nova image-create` command to take a snapshot.
+       - You can use the :command:`openstack server image create` command to take a snapshot.

   |